hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 -> **Note:** Variable sets are in beta.

 You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
-For example, you could define a variable set of provider credentials and automatically apply it to one or all workspaces, rather than manually defining credential variables in each.
+Refer to the [variables overview](/docs/cloud/workspaces/variables.html) documentation for more information about variable types, scope, and precedence.

-You need [read and write variables permissions](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) to create and edit both workspace-specific variables.
-This page explains how to manage variables through the Terraform Cloud UI, but you can also use:
+You need [read and write variables permissions](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) to create and edit both workspace-specific variables and variable sets through:

+- The Terraform Cloud UI, as detailed below.
 - The Variables API for [workspace-specific variables](/docs/cloud/api/workspace-variables.html) and [variable sets](/docs/cloud/api/variable-sets.html).
 - The `tfe` provider [`tfe_variable`](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/variable) resource, which can be more convenient for large numbers of complex variables.